AbdallahHassanN/My-Free-Games/README.md

 # Features

-*You can view all freely released games and access each game on the web.
+* You can view all freely released games and access each game on the web.
-*You can save the games you are interested in.
+* You can save the games you are interested in.
-*Delete games you aren't interested in anymore
+* Delete games you aren't interested in anymore.

 # Technologies & Open-source libraries
-* Kotlin mainly, Coroutines
+* Kotlin mainly, Coroutines.
 * Architecture
   - MVVM (model view view-model).
   - Repository pattern.